m10x/Gw2ChatCodeBuddy/README.md

 [globalhotkeys.py](https://gist.github.com/m10x/a9a2eb296fab2106a5ae7c16b8874a4b) I forged it from [mdavey](https://gist.github.com/mdavey/6d40a89dbc15aefcc8cd) and improved it (it works now also great with python 3) ;)

 [key_define.py](https://stackoverflow.com/questions/14489013/simulate-python-keypresses-for-controlling-a-game) I've found it on stackoverflow and made it PEP8 compliant

+## Donations <a name="donations"></a>
+As i got asked a few times, you can donate via [PayPal](https://www.paypal.me/LowkeyFlex) to me.
+I've spend much of my spare time to create and update this program.
+Don't feel urged to donate, kind comments pay off even as much.

 ## Changelog <a name="release_notes"></a>
 V5.1 released (13.06.2019)